EllisCallaghan/canvas/README.md

 # Canvas Application :rocket:

-Tip: Try removing lines of code to see how it works together
+Tip: Try removing lines of code to see how it works together.
+Go slow, and read the documentation.
+Also, looking at different examples online might be helpful!

 ### How to run this package